H.R. 5254: Gateway Partnership Act

 People visiting the Arch or Old Courthouse

-You could occasionally find parts of these public buildings reserved for exclusive events, even though the bill says those events cannot prevent or disrupt public access.
+On some dates, parts of these public buildings could be reserved for exclusive events, though the bill says those events can't prevent or disrupt public access.

 National Park Service staff

-Staff would need to plan around event schedules, provide safety and resource protection, and track whether the government is recovering its full costs.
+Staff would plan around the event calendar, provide safety and resource protection during events, and track whether the government recovers its full costs.

-These users could gain access to high-profile federal spaces, but only through a limited pilot with monthly caps, government oversight, and a fixed sunset.
+Groups booking through the foundation could gain access to high-profile federal spaces, but only within a capped, time-limited pilot with a fixed end date.

 Other groups seeking permits

-Other organizations are still in the mix because the bill says the National Park Service can keep hosting its own events and issuing permits to others.
+The bill says the National Park Service can keep hosting its own events and issuing permits to other people and organizations, so this isn't an exclusive lock on the park.

 Share this story